hajdumozes/spotify-migrator/techdebt.md

 - only like tracks, which were not liked before

 ### Refactor
-- replace get disconnected liked tracks with audio tag query, which filters for liked
 - ignore empty string on spotify track query (Spotify track controller / query)

 ### Auth